All specifications are subject to change without notice

 ABOUT US ........

-Our founder - JOHN BUSUTTIL (1927-2005) - one of the pioneers of the Maltese Signage Industry; the man who had the courage and vision to establish what we are today, more than fifty years ago.
+Our founder - JOHN BUSUTTIL (1927-2005) - one of the pioneers of the Maltese Signage Industry; the man who had the courage and vision to establish what we are today, more than sixty years ago.

 As work increased, the need was felt to find larger premises in order to meet the large demands of the clients.
 Thus in 1959 the factory was moved a couple of streets away to a new building in Bwieraq Street, the same building we are still using today.
 This enabled our company to increase its work output by increasing its workforce and installing a number of new machinery, almost all of them designed and manufactured by John Busuttil himself.
 These changes placed Skyline Plastic Works on the forefront of the signage industry in Malta with innovative items such as 'blown' or 'box-type' letters and signs.